-If you have one day or its your first visit to the Everglades, this guide will help you see wildlife and experience the essence of Everglades National Park.
+Updated for 2024: If you have one day or its your first visit to the Everglades, this guide will help you see wildlife and experience the essence of Everglades National Park.
 We offer tips, too, for more in-depth Everglades experiences.

 This original Florida roadside attraction still thrills, especially in the spring and early summer when its rookery fills with hundreds of nesting birds.
 The gators and crocs are well-presented with lots of information as well as entertainment.

-DELRAY BEACH — Amid a sea of subdivisions, you’ll find a pair of man-made wetlands where you will encounter extraordinary wildlife viewing from strategically placed boardwalks — wildlife preserves that are especially lively during the fall and spring bird migrations.
+Amid a sea of subdivisions, you’ll find a pair of man-made wetlands west of Delray Beach where you will encounter extraordinary wildlife viewing from strategically placed boardwalks.
+After COVID and construction closings, they are both open as of fall 2020.

 The nation’s first wildlife refuge was created by President Teddy Roosevelt to stop plume-hunters from wiping out several species of birds.
 The birds are back, and spring is a great time to visit.
 (You’ll need a kayak for a closeup look.)